 You basically secretly record the shopping assignment using a hidden video or audio device.
 The devices are usually worn on your belt or carried in your purse.

 - Evaluating employee(s) customer service or sales skills.

 - Recording images of the sales floor, restrooms, service areas, etc.

 - Recording your interaction with an employee(s) to evaluate if policies and procedures are being followed.

 HOW MUCH YOU CAN EXPECT TO EARN

 As with traditional mystery shopping, the amount you are paid is based on the complexity of the assignment.
 Fees can range from $25-$400 per assignment and up.
-A normal assignment can take anywhere from 30 minutes to 2 hours to complete.
+Normal video mystery shopping jobs can last anywhere from 30 minutes to 2 hours to complete.